Formation of black widows through ultra-compact X-ray binaries with He star companions: Numerical methods and assumptions

 \section{Numerical methods and assumptions}

 We carried out detailed binary evolution calculations of NS+He star systems that can undergo UCXB stage by using the stellar evolution code Modules for Experiments in Stellar Astrophysics (MESA, version 12778; see Paxton et al. 2011, 2013, 2015, 2018, 2019).
-In our simulations, the basic physical assumptions are similar to those in Wang et al. (2021).
-We performed the long-term evolution of four NS+He star systems that are located in the UCXB parameter space (see Fig.\,8 in Wang et al. 2021), in which we set the initial NS mass ($M_{\rm NS}^{\rm i}$) to be $1.4\,\rm M_\odot$ and adopted different initial orbital periods, i.e. log$P_{\rm orb}^{\rm i}$\,(d) = $-1.90, -1.80, -1.65$ and $-1.55$.
+In our simulations, the basic physical assumptions are similar to those of Wang et al. (2021).
+We performed the long-term evolution of four NS+He star systems located in the UCXB parameter space (see Fig.\,8 in Wang et al. 2021), in which we set the initial NS mass ($M_{\rm NS}^{\rm i}$) to be $1.4\,\rm M_\odot$ and adopted different initial orbital periods, i.e. log$P_{\rm orb}^{\rm i}$\,(d) = $-1.90, -1.80, -1.65$ and $-1.55$.
 The initial masses of He star companions ($M_{2}^{\rm i}$) are in the range of $0.32-0.60\,\rm M_\odot$, in which $0.32\,\rm M_\odot$ is the minimum mass required for a He star to ignite the central helium (see Han et al. 2002).

 During the binary evolution, the He star fills its Roche lobe due to the orbital contraction induced by the radiation of gravitational wave (GW).
 In the present work, we assume that the NSs are point masses, and the composition of He star is $98\%$ helium and $2\%$ metallicity.
 Following the method described in Podsiadlowski, Rappaport \& Pfahl (2002), we set the fraction of transferred material accreted by NS to be $0.5$.
 We adopted an Eddington accretion rate, $\dot M_{\rm Edd}=3 \times 10^{-8}\,\rm M_\odot \rm yr^{-1}$, which can be used to limit the mass-accretion rate (e.g. Dewi et al. 2002; Chen, Li \& Xu 2011).
+Similar to previous studies, we neglected the effect of magnetic braking on the evolution of NS+He star systems (e.g. Iben \& Tutukov 1987; Iben et al. 1987; Yoon \& Langer 2003; Tang, Liu \& Wang 2019; Wang et al. 2009,2021).
+This is because the magnetic braking is usually used for Sun-like stars that have a convective envelope and a radiative core (e.g. Rappaport, Verbunt \& Joss 1983; Paxton et al. 2015; Deng et al. 2021).
+In addition, we did not consider the angular momentum loss caused by evaporation wind.

 We suppose that the He star companion begins to be evaporated by the pulsar radiation when the mass-transfer rate is lower than $\sim 5 \times 10^{-10}\,\rm M_\odot \rm yr^{-1}$ on the declining stage.\footnote{Lasota et al. (2008) pointed out that for irradiated pure He disks, the critical mass-transfer rate leading to the thermal-viscous instability of accretion disks is about $5 \times 10^{-10}\,\rm M_\odot \rm yr^{-1}$ at the orbital period around $25$ min.} The mass-loss rate of companion star driven by pulsar radiation is expressed as follows (see Stevens, Rees \& Podsiadlowski 1992):